marine-predators-group/cams-nb/drafts/2019-11-19-PCR---Crassostrea-gigas-and-sikamea-Mantle-gDNA-from-Marinelli-Shellfish-Company.md

 | 1725  | COCgi269r   | TCGAGGAAATTGCATGTCTGCTACAA |
 | 1724  | COforward   | GGGACTACCCCCTGAATTTAAGCAT  |

+This is a multiplex PCR, where the COforward/reverse primers should amplify any _Crassostrea spp._ DNA (i.e. a positive control - 697bp) and the other two primers will amplify either _C.gigas_ (Cgi269r - 269bp) or _C.sikamea_ (Csi546r - 546bp).

 I ended up running this PCR two times, due to: